SaiyiW/SparkGA1/README.md

 6. **blockSizeMB** - The input FASTQ files are read block by block.
 In this field, you specify how big such block should be in MBs.
 The bigger the block size, the more memory would be consumed.
 However, bigger block size can also mean better performance.
 7. **driverMemGB** - The memory used by the chunker utility in GBs.
 8. **numThreads** - The number of threads performing chunking.
 Try to use as many threads as possible as allowed by your system.
 9. **interleave** - `true` or `false` depending on whether you want to interleave the contents of the two FASTQ files for a paired-ended input into single chunks.
-For SparkGA, when using pair-ended input, you must always set this field to `true`.
+For SparkGA-DNA, when using pair-ended input, you must always set this field to `true`.
+For SparkGA-RNA, when using pair-ended input, you must always set this field to `false`.
 For single-ended input, this field is ignored and can even be ommitted.

 ### Configuration file for the downloader utility
 An example configuration file is placed in the config folder by the name of `downloadExample.xml`.